fasiha/ebisu/README.md

 Then there’s a long [Math](#the-math) section that details Ebisu’s algorithm mathematically.
 If you like Beta-distributed random variables, conjugate priors, and marginalization, this is for you.
 You’ll also find the key formulas that implement `predictRecall` and `updateRecall` here.

 > Nerdy details in a nutshell: Ebisu begins by positing a [Beta prior](https://en.wikipedia.org/wiki/Beta_distribution) on recall probabilities.
 As time passes, the recall probability decays exponentially, and Ebisu handles that nonlinearity exactly and analytically—it requires only a few [gamma function](http://mathworld.wolfram.com/GammaFunction.html) evaluations to predict the current recall probability.
-Next, a *quiz* is modeled as a [Bernoulli trial]([Bernoulli experiment](https://en.wikipedia.org/wiki/Bernoulli_distribution)), whose underlying probability prior is this non-conjugate nonlinearly-transformed Beta.
+Next, a *quiz* is modeled as a [Bernoulli trial](https://en.wikipedia.org/wiki/Bernoulli_distribution) whose underlying probability prior is this non-conjugate nonlinearly-transformed Beta.
 Ebisu approximates the true non-standard posterior with a new Beta distribution by matching its mean and variance.
 This mean and variance are analytically tractable, and again require a few evaluations of the gamma function.

 Finally, the [Source Code](#source-code) section presents the literate source of the library, including several tests to validate the math.

 ## Quickstart

-**Install** `pip3 install ebisu` (or `pip install ebisu` if you only have Python3 🤠—just joking, it works on Python2 also).
+**Install** `pip install ebisu` (both Python3 and Python2 ok 🤠).

 **Data model** For each fact in your quiz app, you store a model representing a prior distribution.
 This is a 3-tuple: `(alpha, beta, t)` and you can create a default model for all newly learned facts with `ebisu.defaultModel`.
 (As detailed in the [Choice of initial model parameters](#choice-of-initial-model-parameters) section, `alpha` and `beta` define a Beta distribution on this fact’s recall probability `t` time units after it’s most recent review.)